galaxycomputationalchemistry/usegalaxy-za/index.md

 (quota subject to change)
 - Registered users will receive 1Gb of data.
 (Note registration will require approval)
 - Trusted users will receive 20Gb and may request additional data.
-- Unregistered users will receive 1 byte of data.
+- Unregistered users will receive 500Mb of data.

 ### Privacy
 - Your data is yours and will be kept private.
 Anything you choose to share publicly will be made public.